For many consumers, money stress is no longer about one loan or one missed payment.

 - Coordinated outreach across channels

-The objective is not simply to increase communication volume.
-It is to create clearer and more connected borrower experiences that help customers understand their options and act quickly.
+The goal is not simply to send more messages.
+It is to create clearer, more connected borrower experiences that help customers understand their options and act quickly.

 - Timely